Horsham: Roffey

 Roffey is north east of the centre of Horsham and as a hamlet dates back to at least the 13th century, with taxation records of 1296 showing 18 liable people in the area.
 Kelley's Post Office Directory for 1867 describes 'Roughey' as consisting 'of a few farmhouses and cottages.
 Here is an iron church, capable of accommodating 80 persons'.
 Maps of the 1880s show Roffey Corner (still spelt Roughey), but appear to label the hamlet as Star Row, with Roffey in use again by the start of the 20th century.

-A railway station opened as Roffey Road Halt in 1907, closing in 1937.
-The station is shown in the location now known as Wimland Road.
+A railway station opened as Roffey Road Halt in 1907, closing in 1937; it is shown in the location now known as Wimland Road.
 Roffey is a separate ecclesiastical parish with its own parish church—All Saints' Church on Crawley Road, designed in 1878 by Arthur Blomfield.
 It replaced a temporary building which was licensed for worship in 1856.
 Roffey Park Institute is based just outside of Horsham, near Colgate.